-Chris Bond is the manager of the McKay Farm and Research Station at Unity College in Maine.
+Chris Bond is a leading contributor to Maximum Yield and the manager of the McKay Farm and Research Station at Unity College in Maine.
 His research interests are with sustainable agriculture, biological pest control as well as alternative growing methods.
 He is a certified permaculture designer and certified nursery technician in Ohio and a certified nursery professional in New York, where he got his start in growing.

 Crop rotation is an easy approach to growing high-quality and abundant food, whether you are a hobbyist or a professional grower.